 Simple Scrunch or Crumple Shirt

 This is quite possibly the EASIEST tie dye pattern to make, but still produces a really cool shirt.
+It’s also really great for tie dye dress patterns.
 There’s one step: wrinkle your shirt into a flat mess, then bind it together with a rubber band.

 Get the FULL Tutorial for this Easy Pattern: How to Crumple Tie Dye